 |The Grand Seiko 3180, where the magic began.|

 Quinn stopped breathing.
-He wondered if his heart stopped beating, too.
 He peered into her eyes.

 “You do remember me,” she said.

-Quinn’s jaw loosened, his leg muscles on the cusp of dissolving.
-The color of Quinn’s face turned ashen, before burning like a crimson sun.
+His jaw loosened, his leg muscles stood on the cusp of dissolving.
+The color of his face turned ashen before burning like a crimson sun.

-The girl stepped toward Quinn, and wrapped his hand between hers, her warmth igniting a spark that touched every neuron in Quinn’s brain.
+The girl stepped toward Quinn and wrapped his hand in hers, her warmth igniting a spark that touched every neuron in his brain.

 “It’s me.
 Janet Oachs, here in the flesh.”

 Quinn had met Janet only a few days before the end of senior year.
 It was a typical rainy May day in Seattle.
-Quinn had stopped in an office supply store a few blocks from school.
-He wasn’t sure why because he didn’t need more school supplies.
-While college was only a few months away, Quinn felt as if his school days were over forever.
+He had stopped in an office supply store a few blocks from school.
+He wasn’t sure why, because he didn’t need more school supplies.
+While college was only a few months away, he felt as if his school days were over forever.
 He was free.
-“I just like office supply stores,” Quinn admitted to himself.
+He just liked office supply stores. .

-Quinn tripped over his words, like he’s been jogging through a forest of fallen branches while wearing sandals, but managed to blurt out two sentences, “I am.
+Quinn tripped over his words as if he’d been jogging through a forest of fallen branches while wearing sandals, but managed to blurt out two sentences: “I am.
 I don’t mind.”

-Janet took Quinn’s arm in hers, keeping their bodies close and dry under Quinn’s large, black umbrella.
+Janet took Quinn’s arm in hers, keeping their bodies close and dry under his large black umbrella.

 “I know you don’t know what to say, so I’ll say it for you.
-I’m all yours. for as long as we have.”
-Janet kissed Quinn again.
+I’m all yours, for as long as we have.”
+She kissed him again.
 “Even if you order pizza with anchovies.
-Can I ask you...do you feel the same way.
-I mean we’ve only known each other a week, Quinn, but I dunno, I’m smitten.
+Can I ask you...do you feel the same way?
+I mean, we’ve only known each other a week, Quinn, but I dunno, I’m smitten.
 Can I say smitten?”

 “Yes, you can say that.
 And me, too.”
 It was Quinn’s turn.
-He kissed Janet.
+He kissed her.
 “For as long as we have, I’m yours.”